Study Abroad

 Academic Credit

 Students normally take four courses (occasionally five), and receive 16 to 20 semester credits (four Haverford Credits).
 Duke University provides an official Duke non-matriculated student transcript of work completed satisfactorily; Final assignment of credit is the responsibility and right of Haverford College.
-Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.
+Transfer credit will only be granted for courses in which students receive a grade of a C (2.0) or above.

 Curriculum